Calls for US to sanction Israeli settlers after Palestinian activist killed

 It added that Israeli actions in the West Bank constitute “a serious threat to the peace, security, and stability of the West Bank and Gaza, Israel, and the broader Middle East region”.

-Violence on the parts of Israeli settlers and military forces has surged since Israel’s war in Gaza began in October 7, 2023, with at least 1,000 Palestinians killed in the West Bank.
+Violence on the part of Israeli settlers and military forces has surged since Israel’s war in Gaza began on October 7, 2023, with at least 1,000 Palestinians killed in the West Bank.

 Rights observers say violent settlers are often protected by the military as they attack Palestinians.

-Those killed have included US citizens, most recently Sayfollah Musallet, a 20-year-old resident of Florida beaten to death while visiting his family’s land in the village of Sinjil.
+Those killed have included US citizens, most recently Sayfollah Musallet, a 20-year-old resident of Florida, beaten to death while visiting his family’s land in the village of Sinjil.

 In a rare statement condemning Musallet’s killing, US ambassador to Israel Mike Huckabee, a vocal supporter of Israeli settlements, called on the country to “aggressively investigate” what he called a “criminal and terrorist act”.